saud-apk/inmesh-waitlist/README.md

 INMESH is a student-first social network built around a core problem: *Students don't lack people, they lack the right connections.*

 ### 🛠️ Tech Stack
-- HTML / CSS / Tailwind (or whatever you used)
+- HTML / CSS / Tailwind
-- Hosted on Vercel/Netlify
+- Hosted on Netlify

 ### 🌐 Live Link
-[Insert your live landing page URL here]
+[inmesh.netlify.app]

 ---
 *Building in public.
 Zero to billion.*